ErrorTzy/writings/papers/WS_Draft.md

 So far, I've illustrated two direct corollaries of the Principle of Sanity on causation and personal identity.
 These are *negative* conclusions, telling us which theories we _cannot_ adopt.
 However, the principle can also yield *positive* results.

 Here's the basic idea: If the Principle of Sanity entails a metaphysical conclusion that $P$, then $P$ becomes an invariable part for any metaphysical theory we can coherently adopt.
 Any attempt to vary $P$ semantically would violate the Principle of Sanity and thus be impossible for us to adopt.
+Hence, we get the "objectively objective" metaphysics that we want.

 To clarify, as I said, the Principle of Sanity itself can vary depending on the interpretation of "rational agency."
 This, however, doesn't weaken my argument.
-Once an interpretation of "rational agency" is fixed, so too is the set of $P$s that the principle requires us to accept.
+Once an interpretation of "rational agency" is precisified, so too is the set of $P$s that the principle requires us to accept.

 Immediately a question arises here.
 The Principle of Sanity is a meta-theoretical constraint.
 Why should an object-level theory has to adopt the content of the meta-level theory?